 In Texas family law, we could say “fair” is what happens at the state fairgrounds in October each year.
-“Fair” is not a standard by which anything can be legally divided, because what each person thinks of as “fair” is completely subjective.
+Dividing finances in a divorce is seldom “fair.”
+What each person thinks of as “fair” is completely subjective.
 People often come into the divorce process thinking that what they want is “fair” – but most assuredly, the other person will have a completely different opinion, especially when it comes to money, typically a hot-button topic.

-When facing divorce, we have some general rules that we share with our clients when it comes to dividing finances:
+We have some general rules that we share with our clients when it comes to dividing finances in a divorce:

 - First, hire a good lawyer who knows the law and the judges in your jurisdiction.
 We have spent years practicing in front of judges, and we have a pretty good idea about how much discretion a judge is likely to consider on certain issues – such as adultery, frivolous spending, disparity in income.
 Knowing the ballpark in which you are playing is helpful when it comes to determining your likely division if the judge were to make that decision.